David Park: A Retrospective

 SFMOMA: April 11 to September 7, 2020

 Major support for David Park: A Retrospective is provided by Doris Fisher, Patricia W. Fitzpatrick in honor of Neal Benezra, Janet and Clint Reilly, and anonymous donors.
-Generous support is provided by Jean and James E. Douglas, Jr., Mary J. Elmore, Christine and Pierre Lamond, the Stuart G. Moldaw Public Program and Exhibition Fund, Susan and Bill Oberndorf, the Bernard and Barbro Osher Exhibition Fund, the Thomas Weisel Family, and Anita and Ronald Wornick.
+Generous support is provided by Jean and James E. Douglas, Jr., Mary J. Elmore, Christine and Pierre Lamond, the Stuart G. Moldaw Public Program and Exhibition Fund, Susan and Bill Oberndorf, the Bernard and Barbro Osher Exhibition Fund, the Thomas Weisel Family, Pat Wilson, and Anita and Ronald Wornick.
 Meaningful support is provided by the Wyeth Foundation for American Art.
 Additional support is provided by Robert and Daphne Bransten, Susan A. Engs, and Helyn Goldenberg and Michael Ayer.

 An illustrated catalogue accompanies the exhibition and includes essays by exhibition curator Janet Bishop, Thomas Weisel Family Chief Curator and Curator of Painting and Sculpture at SFMOMA; Lee Hallman, associate curator at the Modern Art Museum of Fort Worth; Corey Keller, curator of photography at SFMOMA; Tara MacDowell, associate professor and Founding Director of Curatorial Practice at Monash University, Melbourne, Australia; and Sara Wessen Chang, curatorial assistant of painting and sculpture at SFMOMA, who also contributed a chronology.
 The catalogue is published by SFMOMA in association with University of California Press.